Spurcroft Primary School and Nursery

-We have a family support assistant who will work with parents on supporting common difficulties in families.
+We have a family support worker who will work with parents on supporting common difficulties in families.
 We can also signpost to external agencies.

 - 10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?